 Back to Top

-Wizards of the Coast Quietly Rolls Out 2024 DnD Errata
+Wizards of the Coast Releases 2024 DnD Errata

-A new version of Dungeons & Dragons fifth edition is upon us, with the DnD 2024 rules officially released in the pages of the new Player’s Handbook.
-And while the game has been painstakingly developed over several years, with feedback from both designers and the public during the One D&D playtest, only a few days after print copies of the PHB were made available, a number of corrections have already been made to the new rules on D&D Beyond.
+It’s been over six months since the Dungeons & Dragons 2024 rules were officially released.
+And while the game has been painstakingly developed over several years, with feedback from both designers and the public during the One D&D playtest, there have been numerous issues that fans and Wizards of the Coast have noticed with the rules.

 What are DnD errata?